ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/test-run-configuration.md

 ![Test case details run](attachments/test-run/test-case-details-run.png)

-The _Select Run Configuration_ page will open.
-On this page, you can set the run configuration for the test case (or test suite) you want to execute.
+The _Job Configuration_ page will open.
+On this page, you can set the job configuration for the test case (or test suite) you want to execute.
+For every test run, a new job will be created.

 ![Test Run Configuration](attachments/test-run/runconfig.png)